-Children are innocent.
-No matter what crimes their parents may have committed, in a civil society, children are never held to blame for crimes committed by their parents.
+Children are never held responsible for actions committed by their parents.
 Instead, society designs programs that attempt to shield them from the sins of their fathers and mothers.
 For instance, CPS may take custody of a child whose parent has done something heinous.

-I’m talking about our white children in the _____________ district.
+I’m talking about our white children.
 As a result of years of equity and diversity indoctrination, some students of color seem to think that white kids are now fair game for bullying.
 They’re NOT.
 The coerced imposition of Critical Race Theory or overemphasis on diversity and equity are having negative consequences on all students.

 While it may be true that white people have done a lot of bad things in the past (all races have), it is NOT justifiable to punish white kids for those mistakes.
 The equity and diversity cadre may not be sensitive to their own bias, but consider this: when white kids hear the term “equity and diversity” they subconsciously feel ashamed and left out.
 It is hard to imagine a curriculum based on the current definition of “equity” that does not carry with it an implicit bias against white children.
 At the very least, the equity and inclusion curriculum is insensitive to how white children may interpret what is being said.
 You’re probably thinking this is an example of “White Fragility,” right?
 But do you see how the terminology is so anti-white that whites can’t even feel offended?
 If whites feel offended they are said to be “fragile.”